When you purchase through links on our site, we may earn a commission. Here’s how it works.

 The history of the Maine Coon is steeped in legend, some farfetched.
 One legend suggests the Maine Coon originated as a cross of a house cat with wild raccoons in the area.
 While Maine Coons may have resembled actual raccoons with their imposing body and ample tail, this cross is impossible.
 Cats and raccoons aren’t in the same taxonomic family.
 The Maine Coon’s size, tufted ears, and snowshoe paws encouraged the theory that the cats brought to the New World by settlers interbred with wild Bobcats to create the Maine Coon.
 Modern science shows us that this is genetically unlikely.

 The legends about the origin of the Maine Coon don’t all involve wildlife.
 One suggests that a scheme to bring Marie Antoinette to Maine for safety during the French Revolution went wrong.
 She was captured, but her cats were already on board the escape ship and made the trip without her.
 They became part of the new breed.
 Other legends suggest Viking origin, but the most plausible is that longhaired cats came in with traders and travelers from overseas and interbred with local shorthaired cats.
-The latter were already surviving with their families in Maine’s challenging climate.
+The latter was already surviving with their families in Maine’s challenging climate.

-Once known as the Siberian Forest Cat, Siberians may have originated naturally from crosses of native wild, and imported domestic cats brought to the territory by travelers.
+Once known as the Siberian Forest Cat, Siberians may have originated naturally from crosses of native wild and imported, domestic cats brought to the territory by travelers.
 Russian folk tales and children’s books even mention the breed.
 Siberians are relatively new to the Western world.
 The end of the Cold War between the then Soviet Union and the United States opened the door for the Siberian to be imported.
 The first individuals came to the United States in 1990.
 Within ten years, the Siberian was accepted for registration by the Cat Fanciers’ Association.

 Playful but not demanding, Siberians love to snuggle next to their people but are just as happy to play on their own.
 They enjoy playing with water, and their intelligence makes them natural problem solvers.
 They love attention but don’t demand it and will wait patiently for their family to come home in the evening.